DivyanshiWadhwa/wb_incomeclass/README.md

-# wbincomeclass (World Bank Income Classification)
+# wbincomeclass (World Bank Income Classifications)
 This is an R package that allows users to access World Bank's historical income classifications.

 ## How to install